-The EGRRCPA amended the applicability of the Dodd-Frank Act's stress testing requirements, and neither Synchrony nor the Bank is currently required to conduct such stress tests.
+The EGRRCPA and the Tailoring Rules amended the applicability of stress testing requirements.
+Under the Tailoring Rules, Synchrony will be subject to biennial supervisory stress tests beginning in 2022.
 See "Regulation-Regulation Relating to Our Business-Legislative and Regulatory Developments."
-Additionally, as a savings and loan holding company and a financial holding company, Synchrony currently is not subject to the Federal Reserve Board's capital plan submission requirements, CCAR process, and supervisory stress testing requirements that apply to large bank holding companies.
-However, the Federal Reserve Board has proposed to subject covered savings and loan holding companies to biennial supervisory stress tests, and indicated that it intends to propose applying its capital plan submission requirements to covered savings and loan holding companies, which would result in such companies being subject to the CCAR process.
+Additionally, as a savings and loan holding company and a financial holding company, Synchrony currently is not subject to the Federal Reserve Board's capital plan submission requirements or CCAR process that apply to large bank holding companies.
+However, the Federal Reserve Board has indicated that it intends to propose applying its capital plan submission requirements to covered savings and loan holding companies, which would result in such companies being subject to the CCAR process.
 See "Regulation-Regulation Relating to Our Business-Legislative and Regulatory Developments."
 To the extent Synchrony is made subject to the capital planning rule or the CCAR process, Synchrony could be subject to additional restrictions on its ability to return capital to shareholders.

-Additionally, ASU 2016-13, Financial Instruments-Credit Losses: Measurement of Credit Losses on Financial Instruments, which implements CECL as a new impairment model based on expected credit losses, will require us to recognize all expected credit losses over the life of a loan based on historical experience, current conditions, and reasonable and supportable forecasts.
-We expect CECL to result in an increase to the Company's allowance for loan losses and a decrease in the Company's capital.
+Additionally, ASU 2016-13, Financial Instruments-Credit Losses: Measurement of Credit Losses on Financial Instruments, which implements CECL as a new impairment model based on expected credit losses, requires us to recognize all expected credit losses over the life of a loan based on historical experience, current conditions, and reasonable and supportable forecasts.
+See Note 2.
+Basis of Presentation and Summary of Significant Accounting Policies - New Accounting Standards, to our consolidated financial statements for additional information related to the new accounting standard for credit losses and its expected impact to the Company's allowance for loan losses.

-Synchrony must also comply with regulatory requirements related to the maintenance, management, monitoring and reporting of liquidity as discussed in "Regulation-Regulation Relating to Our Business."
-Synchrony may become subject to additional liquidity requirements in the future.
-In particular, the Federal Reserve Board has proposed to apply enhanced prudential standards with respect to liquidity management to covered savings and loan holding companies.
+Synchrony must also continue to comply with regulatory requirements related to the maintenance, management, monitoring and reporting of liquidity as discussed in "Regulation-Regulation Relating to Our Business."
+Under the Tailoring Rules, enhanced prudential standards with respect to liquidity management apply to covered savings and loan holding companies beginning in 2021.
 See "Regulation-Regulation Relating to Our Business-Legislative and Regulatory Developments."
 We cannot predict the effects of such requirements on us.